 More train!
 Saigon to Hanoi this time!
 The Reunification Express received its name to remember the end of the Vietnam war.
 Welcome on the sleeper train Ho Chi Minh to Hanoi.

-Most of you know that I love a good train travel when the opportunity presents itself. in 2016 I was lucky enough to travel between London and Beijing on the Trans Siberian and Trans-Mongolian rails.
-At the beginning of this year, I traveled by train from Bangkok via Kuala Lumpur to Singapore.
+Most of you know that I love good train travel when the opportunity presents itself.
+In 2016 I was lucky enough to travel between London and Beijing on the Trans Siberian and Trans-Mongolian rails.
+At the beginning of this year, I went by train from Bangkok via Kuala Lumpur to Singapore.
 So when the opportunity came to travel from Ho Chi Minh City, or Saigon to Hanoi, Vietnam, I didn’t think long.